tpwres/teczki-polskiego-wrestlingu/content/w/rust.md

 country = ["IT"]
 +++

-Rust is a italian wrestler best known for his apperances in [Prime Time Wrestling](@/o/ptw.md).
+Rust is an Italian wrestler best known for his apperances in [Prime Time Wrestling](@/o/ptw.md).

 ## Basic info